rowyio/buildship/README.md

 ## What is a low-code visual backend builder?

-For the apps you are building, with no-code app builders (FlutterFlow, Webflow, Framer, Adalo, Bubble, BravoStudio...) or frontend frameworks (Next.js, React, Vue...), you need a backend to support scalable APIs, secure workflows, automation etc. BuildShip gives you a complete visual way to build these backend tasks scalably in an easy to use fully hosted experience.
+For the apps you are building, with no-code app builders (FlutterFlow, Webflow, Framer, Adalo, Bubble, BravoStudio...) or frontend frameworks (Next.js, React, Vue...), you need a backend to support scalable APIs, secure workflows, automation, etc. BuildShip gives you a completely visual way to build these backend tasks scalably in an easy-to-use fully hosted experience.

-✨✨ This means you don't need to wrangle or deploy things on the cloud platform, perform DevOps etc. Just Build and Ship, instantly 🚀
+✨✨ This means you don't need to wrangle or deploy things on the cloud platform, perform DevOps, etc. Just Build and Ship, instantly 🚀

 ## How can you get started with BuildShip?